ksoze84/useStateHandler/README.md

 ## useHandler: the standalone hook

 This is a simple, classic-behavior hook that:
-* Makes an instance for each component using the class; instance does not persist.
+* Creates an instance of the handler for each component using the class; instance does not persist.
 * Isolates the instance; the state is not shared with other components using the same class nor the same remounted component.
 * ( Yes, like a normal hook does, this is just a simple custom hook )
 * Uses the same classes you already have.